User Scheduling for Cooperative Base Station Transmission Exploiting Channel Asymmetry: Low-overhead User Scheduler

-We next discuss the selection of the orthogonality threshold $\epsilon$ by analyzing its influence on the performance.
-With the full CSI, the SNR of the selected user $s_{l+1}$ under ZF precoding is
+We next discuss the selection of orthogonality threshold $\epsilon$ by analyzing its impact on performance.
+To connect the threshold selection with the performance, the effective channel gain of $\ms_{s_l}$ normalized by noise was considered in~\cite{Yoo06-SUS}, which is

-where $p_{s_{l+1}}$ is the allocated power to the user $s_{l+1}$.
-The SNR can be lower bounded by